parallelchain-io/parallelchain-docs/docs/user_guides/wallet_web_based_tool/create_account.md

 - explorer
 ---

+**Xperience** is your ParallelChain wallet, and **ParallelChain Explorer** is a web-based tool that allows you to access your wallet.

-To conduct transactions on ParalleChain Mainnet you will first need to create an account on the blockchain to access the network.
-Accounts are free to create, and they can be set up through the browser extension of the blockchain wallet - **Xperience** - via ParallelChain Explorer.
+To conduct transactions on ParallelChain Mainnet you will first need to create an account on the blockchain to access the network.
+Accounts are free to create, and they can be set up through **ParallelChain Explorer**—or through the new **Xperience Browser Extension**.

-The blockchain and Xperience accounts you create on the **ParallelChain Explorer** are non-custodial, which means only you have control and access to them.

-!!! warning
-    You must store your recovery keys securely and properly to avoid losing access to your assets.
-There is no way to retrieve them if they are lost.
+The blockchain account you create on ParallelChain is non-custodial, which means only you have control and access to it.
+You must store your recovery key securely and properly to avoid losing access to your assets.
+There is no way to retrieve it if it is lost.

-Learn how to set up your ParallelChain account with the following steps below, or watch the video tutorial [here](https://www.youtube.com/watch?v=_lDRXPmeNzU).
+Learn how to create and manage your ParallelChain account using **ParallelChain Explorer** with the steps below.

 ## Creating Your ParallelChain Mainnet Account
 ---